CENTER FOR OLDEST ICE EXPLORATION (COLDEX)

 A strategic communication plan to inform, track, and measure targeted messaging interventions with news media, decision-makers, researchers, and industry and technology leaders

-I’ve also committed to COLDEX’s goals of making polar science more inclusive and diverse by lending my insights as an early career researcher (ECR).
-I serve on the COLDEX ECR Committee and am the ECR representative on the COLDEX DEI Committee.
-I’ve also taken steps to foster inclusion amongst the ECR community by co-developing an in-person COLDEX ECR Day event at the 2022 COLDEX Annual Meeting, leading a science communication training for summer undergraduate researchers, and directing ECR communication and meetings.
+I’ve also committed to COLDEX’s goals of making polar science more inclusive and diverse by lending my insights as an early career researcher (ECR) on the COLDEX ECR Committee and the COLDEX DEI Committee.
+During my tenure, I took steps to foster inclusion amongst the ECR community by co-developing an in-person COLDEX ECR Day event at the 2022 COLDEX Annual Meeting, leading a science communication training for summer undergraduate researchers, and directing ECR communication and meetings.